baycom/rps/README.md

 - pager_number=[0-2097151]
   sets the pager address for LRS (0-4095) or POCSAG (0-2097151 / 21bit), in LRS mode 0 means all pagers and requires the parameter force being set to 1
 - alert_type=[0-255]
-  sets the alert type for LRS or the function code for POCSAG (0-3)
+  sets the alert type for LRS or the function code for POCSAG (0-3) or the function number in RETEKESS TD158 mode (
+  0: paging mode, 1: programming mode, 2: alert mode (A001-A009), 3: alert time (1-999s), 4: alert wait repeat (1-999s).
+Programming mode requires an initial call to pager_number 0 followed by the desired pager_number)
 - reprogram=[0|1]
   programs a pager in LRS mode to a new address.
 Vibrating can be switched off or on by setting alert_type to 0 or 1
 - pocsag_telegram_type=[0-2]